xiangxiecrypto/pico/README.md

 ## For Contributors

 We welcome contributions from developers, researchers, and enthusiasts.
-Whether you’re fixing bugs, enhancing performance, improving documentation, or adding new features, your input is crucial for Pico’s evolution.
+Your input is crucial for Pico's evolution, whether you're fixing bugs, enhancing performance, improving documentation, or adding new features.

 Before getting started, please review our [Repo Layout](./docs/layout.md) to understand the repository structure.
 For detailed contribution instructions, see our [Contributing Guidelines](./docs/contributor.md).